 Each scholarship is worth up to £4000.

 These scholarships are awarded to applicants if three of their GCE A-Level grades are A*AA (or better) from any of the following four A Level subjects:

-Students who choose us as their Insurance Choice or are offered a place through UCAS Clearing are not eligible for these Scholarships.
+Students who choose us as their Insurance Choice, who are offered a place through UCAS Clearing, or who transfer from other schools in Newcastle University, are NOT eligible for these Scholarships.

 Equivalent grades for other qualifications are determined by the School but the following will normally apply:

 Available to any UK undergraduate student applying for first year (Stage 1) or Foundation Year (Stage 0) entry, who makes a degree programme from School of Mechanical & Systems Engineering their UCAS first choice.
 The total number of scholarships is not limited.

 You don't need to apply for these awards or complete an application form.
 Successful students will be identified using the information you have provided on your UCAS application and on your online application for loans and grants to the above assessing organisations.
 The University will use this information to identify those to whom the scholarships are to be awarded.

 The scholarship payments are conditional upon: